Previous dayMarch 16, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-A magnitude 2.6 earthquake was recorded 103 km SE of False Pass, Alaska on March 16, 2026 at 23:14 UTC.
-At a depth of 10.0 km, the event was shallow crustal.
+On March 16, 2026, worldwide seismic activity registered a magnitude 2.6 earthquake 103 km SE of False Pass, Alaska at 23:14 UTC.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 54.106°N, -162.459°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 54.106°, -162.459°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16